lzap/lzap.github.com/content/posts/2026/secureboot-https-provisioning-foreman-satellite.md

 While I no longer work on Satellite, there is a possibility of using a different software project that I am contributing to: Red Hat Image Builder.
-While technically Image Builder cannot currently build RHEL netboot ISOs, all the underlying technology is there and the functionality be added.
+While technically Image Builder cannot currently build RHEL netboot ISOs, all the underlying technology is there and the functionality can be added.
+This means that the very same netboot ISOs could be created from scratch (just from RPMs), no need to download ISO files from Red Hat Portal.
 For those who would prefer creating netboot ISOs on the fly from RPM files hosted by Satellite, this is certainly an option.
 File us a ticket if you would be interested in doing that instead of using `mkksiso`.

 Congrats, you made it to the end.
 I hope this wasn't boring, and if you build a similar workflow, send me an e-mail or get in touch in any way!
 Cheers.